 It got so big, says Kunzli, that in 2008 she decided to shut it down in order to get back to working with individuals one-on-one.

 In 2013, she launched Privé Swiss on the Connecticut shoreline, with a secondary location in Newport Beach.
 The concept included a wellness center and fitness studios that operated in accordance with her model of private treatment and the highest quality of care and professional expertise possible on demand.

 “Obviously, that’s not a popular business model,” she laughs.
-“Because usually you start a business to be able to scale it up— I do the opposite.
+“Because usually, you start a business to be able to scale it up— I do the opposite.
 I’m interested in providing an intensive quality, one-on-one experience.”

-“I also wanted to get away from madness of the treatment industry in Southern California,” she reflects.
+“I also wanted to get away from the madness of the treatment industry in Southern California,” she reflects.

 A Legacy of Immersive Mental Wellness